Difference Between Priest And Pastor

 Beyond the Catholic-Protestant Divide: Other Perspectives

-While the distinction between priest and pastor is often framed within the Catholic-Protestant divide, it's important to acknowledge that other faith traditions also utilize these titles or equivalent terms with distinct meanings.
+While the distinction between priest and pastor is often framed within the Catholic-Protestant divide, make sure to acknowledge that other faith traditions also use these titles or equivalent terms with distinct meanings.
 Eastern Orthodox churches, for example, have priests who, like Catholic priests, are ordained and play a key role in the liturgical life of their churches.
-However, their theological understandings and liturgical practices differ from those in the Roman Catholic Church.
+Even so, their theological understandings and liturgical practices differ from those in the Roman Catholic Church.
 Similarly, some non-denominational or independent churches might use the term "pastor" without adhering strictly to Protestant theological frameworks.

 Common Misconceptions Clarified